SorinPan/tuner-nation/README.md

 - As a returning customer, I want to find new information about upcoming events.
 - As a returning customer, I want easily find contact information.

+## Design

+### Typography

+Google Fonts and FontJoy were used for the following:

+- Fira Sans Condensed is used for logo and shorter text.
+- Oswald is used for headings.
+- Robot is used for the body text of the website.

+I think this pairing provides a balanced and visually pleasing contrast.